 Those who resist this empathy are deeply disturbed, as is our whole society since it flouts this basic truth.
 We let children perish by the million, let billions more grow up to be stupid adults through malnutrition and neglect.

 We should make good these lethal scandals.
 Such travesties would be unthinkable on PeaceWorld ― unheard of since a barbarous past (our present).
 Any instance of them would trigger government meltdown and a complete overhaul of leadership.
 Ex-leaders would withdraw in disgrace from public service, paralyzed with shame.

 Today’s weapon-leaders are not likely to live up to such peaceful ideals.
 The best of them might, under ideal circumstances.
 Once we’ve convinced ourselves, they must be likewise convinced or replaced.

-A political homily drones endlessly in my mind.
+A political homily drones on in my mind.
 Humans cleave to three broad categories of political behavior.
-Regardless of other allegiances, we fit in among Ex-Herbivores, Ex-Carnivores and Omnivores (oft-reincarnated herbivores and carnivores who have learnt the futility of their old ways).
+Regardless of our other allegiances, we fit in among Ex-Herbivores, Ex-Carnivores and Omnivores (oft-reincarnated herbivores and carnivores who’ve learnt the futility of their old ways).

 Ex-Herbivore: “Hey, there’s plenty of good grazing out there.
 Grass ain’t brain food, so let’s make a lot of babies and munch away ― what we do best.

 "We live in the present.
 If we got an itch, we scratch it.
 Our universe is in that scratching.
 Anything more ― that’s just too complicated for us.

 “Gee, our carnivores are pretty nasty.
 They hunt us, kill us and eat us.
 But they do chase off other carnivores that might be worse.
 Who knows; things could be worse.
 Anything that really scares us, well, our blind stampede will make it disappear, won't it?
 Why bother to vote?
 We just want to be happeeeee.”